litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     …removed to allow the hemodynamics to achieve a steady state and to minimize transient effects of magnetic saturation.
-Further preprocessing involved slice scan time correction, 3-D motion correction, <mark class="annotated-text">smoothing with a Gaussian kernel of 6 mm FWHM</mark>, normalization (each voxels's time series was divided by its mean intensity to convert the data from arbitrary image intensity units to percent signal modulation) and linear trend removal.
+Further preprocessing involved slice scan time correction, 3-D motion correction, <mark class="annotated-text">smoothing with a Gaussian kernel of 6 mm FWHM</mark>, normalization (each voxels&#39;s time series was divided by its mean intensity to convert the data from arbitrary image intensity units to percent signal modulation) and linear trend removal.
 Group anal…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"